 - Maintain 10 – 20 miles of hiking trail using hand tools.

-- Staff designated overnight site four nights per week, including collecting use fees and acting as knowledge resource for campers and encouraging minimal impact camping practices.
+- Staff designated overnight site four nights per week, acting as knowledge resource for campers and encouraging minimal impact camping practices.

 - Collect visitor use data at overnight site and at pond or summit.